mostafa-amin-dt/langmem/docs/docs/guides/extract_semantic_memories.md

 # ExtractedMemory(id='258dbf2d-e4ac-47ac-8ffe-35c70a3fe7fc', content=Triple(subject='Bob', predicate='is_member_of', object='ML_team', context=None))
 ```

 The second conversation updates some existing memories.
 Since we have enabled "deletes", the enricher will return `RemoveDoc` objects to indicate that the memory should be removed, and a new memory will be created in its place.
-Since this is the functional API, you can control what "removal" means, be that a soft or hard delete, or simply a down-weighting of the memory.
+Since this uses the core "functional" API (aka, it doesn't read or write to a database), you can control what "removal" means, be that a soft or hard delete, or simply a down-weighting of the memory.

 ```python
 # Second conversation - update and add triples